On a functional contraction method: The Zolotarev metric

-Here, $\stackrel{\mathrm{fdd}}{\longrightarrow}$ denotes weak convergence of all finite dimensional marginals of the processes.
-Additionally, if $Z$ is a random variable in $[0,1]$, independent of $(X_n)$ and $X$, then applying Lemma \ref{lem:zetalinrandom} with the random continuous linear form $A$ defined by $A(f) = f(Z)$ implies
+Here, $\stackrel{\mathrm{f.d.d.}}{\longrightarrow}$ denotes weak convergence of all finite-dimensional marginals of the processes.
+Additionally, if $Z$ is a random variable in $[0,1]$, independent of $(X_n)$ and $X$, then applying Lemma~\ref{lemzetalinrandom} with the random continuous linear form $A$ defined by $A(f) = f(Z)$ implies